HarlonWang/quickjs-wrapper/README.md

  <summary>See how to import the snapshot</summary>

 #### Including the SNAPSHOT
-Snapshots of the current development version of Sandwich are available, which track [the latest versions](https://s01.oss.sonatype.org/content/repositories/snapshots/wang/harlon/quickjs/wrapper/).
+Snapshots of the current development version of Wrapper are available, which track [the latest versions](https://s01.oss.sonatype.org/content/repositories/snapshots/wang/harlon/quickjs/wrapper/).

 To import snapshot versions on your project, add the code snippet below on your gradle file:
 ```Gradle